esma-nur/Crop_Recommendation/README.md

 This project is a **Decision Support System** designed to help farmers select the most productive crop based on soil analysis and environmental factors.
 The system aims to improve agricultural productivity and optimize resource usage through data-driven analysis.

+## Competition

+This project was developed as part of the **Inovatim Innovation Competition**.
+For more information, visit: [Inovatim Innovation Competition](https://www.inovatim.org/)

 ---

 ## Key Features